lukeSky3434/fronius-energy/README.md

 INFLUXDB.PORT | 8086 | The port where the service is running
 INFLUXDB.BUCKET | home  | The bucket
-INFLUXDB.ORG | pendulum | The organisation which is sent to the InfluxDB INFLUXDB.USER.TOKEN | | If set the token will be added to the request, if not, no authentication is used
+INFLUXDB.ORG | pendulum | The organisation which is sent to the InfluxDB INFLUXDB.USER.TOKEN | | If this environment is set, the token will be added to the request, if not, no authentication is used

 Example:
 setting the host 0.0.0.0 via environment: `sudo docker run -e FRONIUS.HOST=0.0.0.0 pendl2/fronius-reader`

 ## Multi-Container Configuration

 I created a multi-container configuration, which contains:
 * InfluxDb